 Binge eating disorder, even though it’s the most common eating disorder in the United States, isn’t as well-known among the general public as bulimia nervosa or anorexia nervosa.
 Because binge eating disorder doesn’t typically include the self-starvation associated with anorexia nervosa or the well-known binge/purge cycle that’s symptomatic of bulimia nervosa, it’s less dramatic and garners less attention.
 However, binge eating disorder (BED) carries health consequences every bit as dangerous as other eating disorders if it’s left untreated.

 The potential health risks that come with binge eating disorder are many and they compound as time goes on.
-Many of the health complications that are associated with obesity – like high blood pressure, heart disease, high cholesterol, and even strokes – are caused by the repetitive binge eating episodes that define the disorder.
+These health complications include high blood pressure, heart disease, high cholesterol, and even strokes – are caused by the repetitive binge eating episodes that define the disorder.
 BED also often co-occurs with other mental health disorders such as acute anxiety disorders and depression, which compound the effects of BED and carry various health risks of their own accord.

 What Do I Need to Know About Binge Eating Disorder?